-16.17 A thickness of 3 mm of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump.
+16.17 A 3 mm (approximate) layer of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump.

 16.18 Reinforcing mesh is applied and immediately embedded in the wet basecoat using the trowel.
-The sheets of reinforcing mesh should be overlapped by a minimum of 100 mm and diagonal patches of mesh, approximately 300 by 200 mm, should also be installed at the corners of window/door openings (see Figure 6).
+The sheets of reinforcing mesh should be lapped by a minimum of 100 mm, and diagonal patches of reinforcing mesh (approximately 300 by 200 mm) should be installed at the corners of window/door openings (see Figure 6).

-16.19 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered with basecoat, and a second 3 mm thick coat of basecoat should be applied, to give a total render thickness of 6 mm.
-The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.
+16.19 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered with basecoat.
+A second thin layer of basecoat is then applied.
+The surface of the basecoat should be sponged smooth to provide an even surface for the Struc-Acryl finish.